Swizec/intro-to-react-workshop/src/pages/1-lay-of-the-land.md

 </div>
 ```

 HTML elements are lower case, React components must start with a capital.
-That's how you tell them apart.
+That's how you (and React) tell them apart.

 As you'll see in future sections, bringing HTML into JavaScript is powerful.
 You get all the benefits and power of JavaScript combined with the declarative nature and readability of HTML. 👌